Congrats! You’ve finally booked that very first massage. You’re probably looking forward to some relaxing you time.

 - Help with digestive disorders

 Massages can have an effect on some medications.
 If you’re in a testing phase with any medication, it may be best to schedule your massage after dosing has been determined.
-Always ask your doctor or primary care provider if a massage is safe for you before you schedule one.
+Always ask your doctor or primary care provider if a San Luis Obispo Massage is safe for you before you schedule one.

 If possible, drink extra water in the days leading up to your massage.
 You’ll need to hydrate extra afterward, too.